Reduce refunds & improve customer satisfaction with 5 simple strategies!

 • On the individual product pages alongside the product description.

-• In the site footer on every dingle page.
+• In the site footer on every single page.

 • On the checkout page above the buy button.

-Having your refund policy readily available accomplishes a few things that will increase your chances of making a sales.
+Having your refund policy readily available accomplishes a few things that will increase your chances of making a sale.

 • It establishes trust, it’s proven that companies which make their terms clear are more trustworthy than those who do not.

-• We live in a buyer beware economy, buyers like to familiarize themselves with reputable organisations.
+• We live in a buyer-beware economy, buyers like to familiarize themselves with reputable organizations.

 • People are more willing to buy with a refund policy available because they know they can request a refund if they are not satisfied with the product.